This article was updated in July 2020 during the COVID-19 pandemic:

 If you own any assets for the benefit of a third party, you may need to set up a Trust.

 You might want to consult with a lawyer or an accountant to decide which is the most suitable business structure for your requirements.
+An expert may also be able to tell you how your business structure affects your health and safety requirements as a result of COVID-19.

 Register your business name and obtain your Australian Business Number (ABN)